COVID-19 Communications and Guidance

 - Information for Recently Enrolled Public Health Students

-- Information on Remote Learning for MPH in Fall 2020
+- Information on Remote Learning for MPH

 - June 5, 2020 - A letter from the Director and Associate Director of the Public Health Programs on Public Health's fall courses.

 - April 13, 2020 - A message to admitted public health students from Dean Must